 Rayos Contra Cancer is an official partner of Project ECHO (Extension for Community Healthcare Outcomes) based at University of New Mexico School of Medicine.
 Project ECHO addresses the concern of shortage of medical experts in rural and underserved communities using telecommunications technology.
 Through hub-and-spoke knowledge-sharing networks, RCC's Project ECHO utilizes a model that connects experts around the world to clinics that have a shortage in specific medical education and training.
 These experts work to improve the quality of treatments in underserved communities.

 We incorporate key, collaborative components, such as multi-institutional support, medical student involvement, and cloud-based technology into our telehealth initiative.
 We seek experts in oncology, medical physics fields, and radiation therapy to offer their insights to support Latin American cancer professionals in high-volume centers.
-To see an example, view samples from our SBRT/SRS Curriculum.
+To see an example, view samples from our SBRT/SRS Curriculum or our HDR Brachytherapy Curriculum.

 By empowering professionals to utilize existing resources and technology to their fullest extent, we can help them treat more patients with higher quality care, improve patient outcomes in a regional distribution, decrease queues in the medical system, and plant the seeds for a generation of loco-regional healthcare leaders.